OSSystems/EasySplash/README.md

 EasySplash
 ==========

-This is a simple program for animated splash screens using GStreamer for rendering.
-It consists of an application which is capable of playing the animation and control its flow.
+EasySplash is an application that runs early the OS boot for showing graphical animation while the boot process itself happens in the background.

+The app is built on Rust and binds to GStreamer, so it can run in any backend that supports both.
-It is possible to run EasySplash in all GStreamer supported backends.
-This is useful for debugging purposes and for trying out new animations on the desktop before uploading it to embedded devices.
+It can also be used for debugging and testing new animations on the desktop before deploying it to embedded devices.

 For example, the below is the animation that has been in use for O.S.
 Systems' demo images: